Schroder Real Estate Investment Trust - SREI

 For further performance data please visit download the latest factsheet or visit the London Stock Exchange website

-Ongoing charges are total expenses (fund expenses and direct property expenses) as a percentage of average net assets.
+Ongoing charges (Fund only costs) are the Fund expenses expressed as a percentage of the average net asset value over the period.

 Discrete yearly performance (%)